CSCfi/csc-env-matlab/README.md

 * LICENSING
     - Select appropriate license for the installation.
     - If required, supply the license file.
-      For CSC installations, we can use the `license/network.lic` file.
+      For CSC's academic installations, we can use the `license/academic.lic` file.
 * DESTINATION
     - Select path to the installation directory.
 * PRODUCTS